 If your license was valid at the time of your arrest, you will be eligible to apply for a restricted license.
 On a first offense you can apply for a work restricted license with no ignition Interlock device or a IID restricted license.
 In multiple offender cases, you can apply for a restricted license with an IID.
 If there is a refusal, you will be ineligible for a restricted license.

 After you are released from jail, you are given a court date for your arraignment.
 Arraignment is where you are told about the charges and punishment you face.
 If you hire an attorney, they can appear for you, so you don’t have to go to court.
 If you don’t get an attorney, you must appear at your first court date or a warrant will be issued.

 Bail/Release Terms at First Court Date

-In many counties, the prosecutor will ask a judge to order extra conditions when there are prior DUI’s, DUI with injuries, enhancements, accidents, or a high alcohol level.
-You could be ordered to wear an alcohol monitoring device, do random testing, be supervised by probation, do AA meetings, and/or GPS monitoring.
+In many counties the prosecutor will ask a judge to order extra conditions when there are prior DUI’s, DUI with injuries, enhancements, accidents, or a high blood alcohol level.
+You could be ordered to wear an alcohol monitoring device, do random testing, be supervised by probation, attend AA meetings, and/or GPS monitoring.
 In serious DUI cases, the court can increase bail.
 If you are not prepared for the bail motion, you will be taken into custody in court.